adjust/android_sdk/README.md

 ### <a id="af-preinstalled-apps"></a>Preinstalled apps

 You can use the Adjust SDK to recognize users whose devices had your app preinstalled during manufacturing.
-Adjust offers two solutions: one which uses the app payload, and one which uses a tracker.
+Adjust offers two solutions: one which uses the system payload, and one which uses a default tracker.

-In general, we recommend using the app payload solution.
+In general, we recommend using the system payload solution.
 However, there are certain use cases which may require the tracker.
 [Visit our Help Center](https://help.adjust.com/en/article/pre-install-tracking) to find out about Adjust's preinstall partners and their integrations.
 If you are unsure which solution to implement, reach out to integration@adjust.com

-#### Use the app payload
+#### Use the system payload

 This solution is supported from **SDK v4.23.0 & above**.